erdemyigit/MET-CMSDAS2026/_episodes/02-METcalibration.md

 {: .discussion}

 ## Exercise 2.3
-ext, we will focus on Type-1 PF MET and study the impact of various uncertainties, including Unclustered, JES, and JER.
+Next, we will focus on Type-1 PF MET and study the impact of various uncertainties, including Unclustered, JES, and JER.
 To generate the corresponding plot, use the following command:

 ~~~